ogcincubator/developer-website-v3/README.md

 ## Introduction
 This repository hosts the source of the OGC Developer Website https://developer.ogc.org

 Currently, the website is served from the [gh-pages](https://github.com/opengeospatial/developer-website/tree/gh-pages) branch.
+Read [this note](#note-about-publishing-the-website), to understand how the website is generated.

 ## Version 3.0
 This is now the main version.